-Although there are no properties in Plover listed on the National Register of Historic Places, the Town wishes to cooperate with any future studies done by Marathon County.
-The Town does not have a local historic preservation commission.
+Although there are no properties in Hewitt listed on the National Register of Historic Places, the State Historic Preservation Office (SHPO) has identified two historic cemeteries in the Town.
+The Town wishes to cooperate with any future studies done by Marathon County.

-Goal 1: Preserve historically significant buildings and sites.
+Goal 1: Recognize historically significant buildings and sites.

-- Objective: To work with the County Historical Society or others to identify historic resources so they may be considered in future planning. - Objective: To ensure that any known cemeteries, human burials or archaeological sites are protected from encroachment by roads or any development activities.
+- Objective: To work with the local historical society and/or the County Historical Society to identify historic resources so they may be considered in future planning. - Barns - Glandon - Railroad grades - Objective: To ensure that any known cemeteries, human burials or archaeological sites are protected from encroachment by roads or any development activities. - Objective: To ensure appropriate maintenance of the St. Peter Evangelical Lutheran Cemetery (now being maintained by the Town in absence of any other organization).

-• The Town of Plover supports the preservation of historically significant buildings and sites.
+• The Town of Hewitt supports the preservation of historically significant buildings and sites.